 Real Experts- Trusted

-Alaska has some of the most expensive Workers' Compensation Rates in the country.
-As of 2014, on average employers pay 45 percent more than the national average.
-This is down 15 percent since 2012.
-This ranks Alaska as the 5th most expensive state in the country to purchase workers' compensation insurance.
+Alaska has made great progress in managing the cost of workers' compensation compared to most other states in the country.
+As of 2022, employers pay about 7 percent more than the national average.
+This is down 15 percent since 2016.
+Alaska as currenlty the 21st most expensive state in the country to purchase workers' compensation insurance.

 Alaska is a partner of the National Council on Compensation Insurance (NCCI).
 NCCI gathers data, analyzes industry trends, and prepares objective insurance rate and loss cost recommendations.
 It is the nation’s most experienced provider of workers compensation information, tools, and services.
 Alaska authorizes NCCI to determine rates on workers' compensation coverage and to be the assigned risk provider for the state fund.

 Alaska also has a state fisherman's fund.
 This is separate from the Workers' Compensation Division and is designed to help fishermen who have been injured while fishing on or off shore in Alaska.
 The fund is financed from commercial fisherman's license and permit fees.
 The Commissioner of Labor and Workforce Development oversees administration of the program with the assistance of the Fishermen’s Fund Advisory and Appeals Council.

 At Workers Compensation Shop.com, we specialize in workers' comp coverage.
 We want to quote your policy.
 Start a quote online or call one of our knowledgeable agents at 888-611-7467.